Ryan330/SmartCar-R/README.md

 # SmartCar-R

-SmartCar-R is an arduino-powered robot car that is manipulated with a Raspberry Pi 3.
+SmartCar-R is an Arduino-powered robot car that is manipulated with a Raspberry Pi 3.
 The car is manually controlled by an end-user via a React user interface that gives the end-user the ability to manipulate the robot's movement via keyboard inputs.
 The interface also displays a Raspberry Pi Camera's footage from a first-person perspective.